Mickey Walker (boxer): World middleweight champion

 On May 20, 1926, Walker lost the world welterweight title in a rematch with Pete Latzo.
 It seemed Walker, now in his 20s, had physically matured out the welterweight division, though many might also point to his extra-curricular activities.
 Whatever the reasons, Walker then began concentrating on winning the world middleweight championship.
 On November 22, he finally was able to beat Jock Malone.
-On December 3, he reclaimed the world middleweight title with a controversial ten-round decision over world champion Tiger Flowers.
+On December 3, he claimed the world middleweight title with a controversial ten-round decision over world champion Tiger Flowers.
 He kept that title for five years, defending it three times.
 He beat Mike McTigue and former world champion Paul Berlenbach.

 On March 28, 1929, he tried to become a member of the exclusive group of boxers who have been world champions in three different weight divisions, but lost a close ten-round decision to world light heavyweight champion Tommy Loughran.
 On June 19, 1931, Walker decided to vacate his world middleweight title and move up to the heavyweight division.